Naturalization to US citizenship

 “If you qualify for naturalization, you should apply.
-Once your a U.S. Citizen, you cannot be detained or deported by ICE.”— Brian D. Lerner, Immigration Lawyer
+Additionally, once your a U.S. Citizen, you cannot be detained or deported by ICE.”— Brian D. Lerner, Immigration Lawyer

 It may be done automatically by a statute, i.e., Without any effort on the part of the individual, Or it may involve an application or a motion and approval by legal authorities.